HanyWell/HanyWell/README.md

 # About me
 - 👋 Hi, I’m @HanyWell
-- 👀 I’m interested in Code
 - 🌱 I’m currently learning Basic GitHub
-- 📫 How to reach me
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I’m never coding befor 😅

 <!---
 HanyWell/HanyWell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.